 The Best Wood Floor Is Not a Wood Floor

 Not long ago, wood-look substitutes did not fulfill their primary function: looking like wood.
 Recently, many types of floors that contain no wood have begun to look very similar to wood due to improved imaging and embossing techniques.

-If you love dogs and wood flooring, you should seriously consider a wood-look substitute such as:
+If you love dogs and wood flooring, you should consider a wood-look substitute such as:

 - Wood-Look Ceramic Tile: Tile is no longer square but plank-sized, just like short wood planks you purchase for flooring.
 More importantly, the graphics are more realistic.
 Many wood-look ceramic and porcelain tiles will give up their true origin only under close examination.